alexandertrefz/essence/packages/client/README.md

 that holds however its Type was written down.
-An unannotated `constant present = #Value(3)` has one of `Optional`'s Cases alone for a Type rather than the Union an annotation would have named, and still crosses as `3n` — the last row of the table is every other Choice.
+An unannotated `constant present = #Value(3)` has one of `Optional`'s Cases alone for a Type rather than the Union an annotation would have named, and still crosses as `3n` — the last two rows of the table are every other Choice.

 A constant is marshalled when it is read, not when the Module is loaded, so an export the boundary has no mapping for — the numeric tower above `Rational`,